lilithaj1111/lilithaj1111/README.md

 # 👋 Hi, I'm Ana Joy Ecaran

 🎓 **BS in Information Technology – Cum Laude**
-💻 Passionate about software testing and web automation
+💻 Passionate about creating UI/UX, software testing and web automation
 🌱 Currently improving my skills in **Selenium** and **Playwright**
 🔭 I’m currently working on **my Portfolio**
 🚀 Excited to grow as a **Quality Assurance Tester**